YWilix/Snake-Ai/README.md

 # Snake-Ai

-An Ai that plays and wins tha Snake Game using Python
+An Ai that plays and wins the Snake Game everytime Written in Python

 ## An example of the Snake Ai :